Yitzchak Ginsburgh: Religious and political views

 Ginsburgh advocates the reinstitution of Jewish monarchy in the Land of Israel.
-(Some of his own followers want him to be the king.)
+Some of his own followers want him to be the king.
 He opposes efforts to remove Jewish settlements from the West Bank and encourages his followers to attempt to dissuade soldiers and police officers from carrying out evacuations.
 He advocates "Jewish labor" − the idea that under the current state of affairs in the land of Israel, Jews should employ other Jews.
 In accordance with Maimonides' ruling and many rabbinical authorities, he believes that taking the current security risks into consideration, Gentiles should not be allowed to live in the Land of Israel, unless they become the "righteous of the nations".

 Ginsburgh also supports the rebuilding of the Jewish temple, believing that this would facilitate spiritual elevation and hasten redemption.
 Following a response from the Lubavitcher Rebbe, he does not currently advocate visiting the Temple Mount, the site of the Dome of the Rock and Al-Aqsa Mosque.

 Ginsburgh has repeatedly said that he does not promote violence.
 His students say that they seek to actualize the messianic vision not by violent revolution, but by a change of consciousness that will take place within individuals and will eventually encompass the collective.
 In his 2007 book Kabbalah and Meditation for the Nations Ginsburgh writes, "Ours is the first generation in modern times to understand the truly universal human condition and to seek to bring all peoples of the earth together in peace and harmony."

-In April 2014, after the confiscation of the Od Yosef Chai Yeshivah complex by the IDF, Gershon Mesika, then head of the Shomron Council, visited Rabbi Ginsburgh in his home in Kfar Chabad together with a group of rabbis headed by the Chief Rabbi of the Shomron Elyakim Levanon.
+In April 2014, after the confiscation of the Od Yosef Chai Yeshivah complex following assaults by residents on an IDF unit, Gershon Mesika, then head of the Shomron Council, visited Rabbi Ginsburgh in his home in Kfar Chabad together with a group of rabbis headed by the Chief Rabbi of the Shomron Elyakim Levanon.
 During the visit, Ginsburgh expressed his opposition to causing any harm to IDF soldiers.